 So far we have been using one request for exactly one classification.
 Additionally, our classification has been a categorical variable (sentiment).
 Since GPT natively speaks JSON as well as other file formats, we can easily request our responses to be formated in JSON.
 As such, we can request the model to return not just one classification at a time, but multiple classifications simultaneously.
 Above I introduced two theoretically motivated operationalizations.
 The second example, mobilization, can be measured e.g. as direct vs. indirect calls to action, or online or offline calls.
 We could model this question as two categorical classification tasks (direct/indirect/NA, online/offline/NA).
 My example below makes use of so-called dummy variables, where the presence or absence of each value is coded using 1 or 0 (True or False), as a boolean variable.
 The dummy variables simplifies the prompt and allow cases, where multiple types of calls to action are used in one text.

-Prompting for multiclass classification works well when defining the output format to adhere strict formatting rules, for more complex use-cases I recommend the guardrails package.
+Prompting for multiclass classification works well when defining the output format to adhere strict formatting rules, for more complex use-cases I recommend using structured outputs with JSON Schemas.
 The second step is to intpret the GPT response in the right, in our case, to use the json package.
-This is an error-prone process (image the model to retun None instead of {})!
 Make use of python errors and exceptions to guard your loop against runtime errors.
 The example below expects all values in the COLUMNS variable to be part of the JSON object returned from the model and saves the result in df’s column of the same name.
 Python’s dynamic typing usually takes care of casting the model result to boolean, further down the stream we might have to cast the columns manually (i.e. after saving and loading the df from csv.)

 system_prompt ="""You're an expert in detecting calls-to-action (CTAs) from texts.**Objective:**Determine the presence or absence of explicit and implicit CTAs within German-language content sourced from Instagram texts such as posts, stories, video transcriptions, and captions related to political campaigns from the given markdown table.**Instructions:**1.
 Examine each user input as follows:2.
 Segment the content into individual sentences.3.
 For each sentence, identify: a.
 Explicit CTA: Direct requests for an audience to act which are directed at the reader, e.g., "beide Stimmen CDU!", "Am 26.
 September #FREIEWÄHLER in den #Bundestag wählen." b.
 Explicit CTA: A clear direction on where or how to find additional information, e.g. "Mehr dazu findet ihr im Wahlprogramm auf fdp.de/vielzutun", "Besuche unsere Website für weitere Details." c.
 Implicit CTA: Suggestions or encouragements that subtly propose an action directed at the reader without a direct command, e.g., "findet ihr unter dem Link in unserer Story."4.
 Classify whether an online or offline action is referrenced.5.
 CTAs should be actions that the reader or voter can perform directly, like voting for a party, clicking a link, checking more information, etc. General statements, assertions, or suggestions not directed at the reader should not be classified as CTAs.5.
 Return boolean variables for Implicit CTAs (`Implicit`), Explicit CTAs (`Explicit`), `Online`, and `Offline` as a JSON objet.**Formatting:**Only return the JSON object, nothing else.
 Do not repeat the text input."""